iterate/mikrobloggeriet/README.md

 ## I want to develop Mikrobloggeriet locally!

-You have two options, depending on what you want:
+You have two options, depending on who you are:

 | guide                            | target audience               |
 |----------------------------------|-------------------------------|